Why are many businesses instilling a DevOps culture into their organization?: Introduction

 \section{Introduction}

-Today’s digital landscape demands shorten time-to-market from business ideas are generated until the software supporting these ideas is put into production.
-High customer expectations forces organizations to adopt an experimental organizational culture through which organizations constantly develop new business ideas and tests these ideas with their customers \cite{Bosch:2012}.
+The current digital landscape requires shortening the time-to-market from the generation of business ideas until the production of the software that supports these ideas.
+High customer expectations force organizations to adopt an experimental organizational culture through which organizations constantly develop new business ideas and test these ideas with their customers \cite{Bosch:2012}.
 This is motivated, and in turn supported, by a prevalent business model based on the web and a software-as-a-service model over cloud infrastructure \cite{Bosch:2012}.
 Companies that approach this continuous experimentation and that can release software early and frequently have a greater capacity for business innovation, and thus a higher capability to compete in the market.
-Innovative companies, such as Google, IBM, Microsoft, Amazon, Facebook, LinkedIn, Spotify, and Netflix, are characterized for fast speed in releases and quick response time to customer demands, being able to make multiple deploys per day.
-These companies have shifted much of the software engineering landscape, mainly organizations’ culture, skills, and practices \cite{Parnin:2017}.
-Agile \cite{Beck:2001} and Lean \cite{Poppendieck:2007} software development approaches are in the forefront of this shift.
-However, despite the considerable improvements in software development that these approaches brought \cite{Dingsoyr:2012,Rodriguez:2018}, one of the main problems that slow down speed and agility is the existence of a very strict division of responsibilities between IT departments, which become silos that produce delays in software delivery and decrease software quality.
-Specifically, we refer to separation in the value chain between those who develop new product features and those who put these features into production.
+Innovative companies, such as Google, Amazon, Facebook or Spotify, are characterized by short releases and quick response time to customer demands, being able to make multiple deploys per day \cite{GoogleAmazon,Facebook,Spotify}.
+These companies have shifted much of the software engineering landscape, mainly in terms of organizational culture and practices \cite{Parnin:2017}.
+The agile \cite{Beck:2001} and lean \cite{Poppendieck:2007} software development approaches are at the forefront of this shift.
+However, despite the considerable improvements in software development that these approaches bring \cite{Dingsoyr:2012,Rodriguez:2018}, one of the main problems that slows down speed and agility is the existence of a very strict division of responsibilities between IT departments, which become silos that produce delays in software delivery and decrease software quality.
+Specifically, we refer to the separation in the value chain between those who develop new product features and those who put these features into production.